Next Generation Study

 What is the Next Generation Study?

-The purpose of the Next Generation Study is to look at the lifestyles, behaviours, attitudes and health of today's teenagers, and see how it has changed from when our original Study Members were 15 (in 1987-88).
+The purpose of the Next Generation Study is to look at the lifestyles, behaviours, attitudes and health of today's teenagers, and see how it has changed from when our original Study Members were 15 years old (in 1987-88).
 As the child of our Study Member turns 15, we invite them, and their whanau/caregivers, to participate in an assessment.
 For the young people, this will mean coming into the Dunedin research unit for a range of interviews, questionnaires and measurements.
 This assessment is scheduled for a school-length day of approximately five hours and consist of:

 - Life History Calendar.
 This calendar provides a way of documenting whanau/family make-up, living arrangements and significant life events throughout the life of the 15 year-old.

 - Questionnaires on Self and family perceptions; School and future work aspirations; Activities and pastimes; Eating habits; Self-image; Health and injuries; Ethnicity and perceptions of New Zealand society.

 - A computer-based psychiatric assessment (DISC-IV) which has been adapted for young people in New Zealand.
 The DISC-IV is the world-recognised standard for psychiatric diagnoses.

 - A self-administered, computer-based (audio-visual) questionnaire will be used for sexual relationships, alcohol and drug use, gambling and self-harm.

 - Body size measurements: height, weight, body fatness (by body impedance analysis), waist and hip measurements.